vk-cs/docs-public/docs/en/_includes/_mlplatform_library_authz.md

 {tabs}
 {tab(Management console)}

-1. [Go to](https://msk.cloud.vk.com/app) to the VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app) your VK Cloud management console.
 1. Select the project where the required token is located.
 1. Go to **ML Platform → Tokens**.
 1. Click ![ ](/en/assets/more-icon.svg "inline") for the desired token and select **Delete**.